chpoit/utsushis-charm/README.md

 3. Using OpenCV once again, I apply filters to clean up the images, identify slots and skill levels and extract a smaller image that has the skill name
 4. The skill name image is passed to Google Tesseract that struggles to identify what is written
 5. Based on a list of corrections, simple spellchecking and potential user inputs, a charm is rebuilt

+# Contribute

+- If you ran everything and got new corrections in the [`skill_corrections.csv`](skill_corrections.csv) file, consider creating a pull request to add them for others.
+- If you feel like contributing anything, go ahead and submit a pull request I'll be happy to take a look and decide if it's something worth adding.

 # TODOS: